 Group: Senior and University age athletes

 Coaching motto: My philosophy to training is a simple one.
 What an athlete puts into it, their commitment, their dedication, their desire to learn, their willingness to trust.
 This is what I in return give every athlete I’ll coach, regardless of ability.

-Background: As a coach, I have been fortunate over the past 7 years guiding several athletes to OFSAA, Ontario and National Championships at track and Cross Country.
+Background: I have been fortunate over the past 10 years guiding athletes to OFSAA, Ontario and National Championships at Track and Cross Country.
 I don’t consider myself a specialist at any particular distance.
 I do consider myself a student of this sport and crave to constantly learn and improve.
 If you’re someone who wants to compete and improve, then I look forward to working with you.
 My primary focus is on College and Senior aged athletes.

 My background in athletics began at the age of 12.
 I ran my first race in primary school and I was hooked.
 I had a good high school and college running career.
 I didn’t really peak as an athlete until I had completed all my schooling.
-I was fortunate enough to represent Canada at many World championships, from cross country, track and road races, gaining valuable experience travelling the world.
+I was fortunate enough to represent Canada at World Championships, from Cross Country, Track and Road-races, gaining valuable experience travelling the world.
 My peak came in 1992 when I qualified for the Barcelona Olympics.
 However I was unable to compete due to an injury.
-A few of my personal best times still rank in the top 10 all-time Canadian rankings.
-My best performances are, track: 8:07 3000m, 13:55 5000m, 28:33 10,000m.
-Roads: 13:48 5km, 23:11 8km, 28:37 10km, 45:23 15km, 48:03 10 miles and a 1:03:21 half marathon.
+A few of my personal best times still rank in the top all-time Canadian rankings.
+Some notable best times I achieved are: 13:55 5000m, 28:33 10,000m.
+Roads: 13:48 5km, 23:11 8km, 28:37 10km and a 1:03:21 half marathon.
 I ran my only marathon when I turned 40, running 2:52:24.
 I swore I’d never do another one and so far I haven’t.